kieranpotts/website/README.md

-# Website
+# kieranpotts.com

-Source files and content for my website.
+**Content, theme, and build and deployment configuration for my personal website.**